 ‘While this outcome may bring little comfort to those families affected by the tragic deaths of babies at Bacchus Marsh, we hope that it does help ensure that babies and families will be safer in the future,’ Ahpra CEO, Martin Fletcher, said.

-The full decision will be published on the Austlii website and the tribunal’s website when available.
+The full decision is published on the Austlii website.

 In February 2016, Ahpra and the National Boards launched investigations in relation to 101 matters about the care provided by individual practitioners at the Bacchus Marsh Hospital during the period of October 2011 to February 2013.
 This followed a cluster of potentially preventable stillbirths and neonatal deaths at the Bacchus Marsh Hospital (operated by Djerriwarrh Health Service).

 Forty three registered health practitioners were the subject of concerns in the 101 matters reported (some practitioners were the subject of multiple notifications).
 All investigations have finalised, with some practitioners awaiting hearing in the Victorian Civil and Administrative Tribunal.

 For the 43 registered health practitioners reported, almost half (21 practitioners) had matters which were able to be closed without the need for regulatory action.
 This includes practitioners who surrendered their registration or who had already undertaken steps towards remediation, which a National Board considers sufficient to manage any ongoing risk to the public.
 For example, when a practitioner has completed education or training that addresses any gaps identified in their skills or knowledge.